South African National Defence Force: South African Navy

-The South African Navy (SA Navy) is the naval warfare branch of the South African National Defence Force (SANDF), responsible for defending the nation's territorial waters, safeguarding maritime trade routes, and supporting joint operations and peacekeeping missions along the African coastline.
-Headquartered at Naval Base Simon's Town near Cape Town, the Navy consists of roughly 7,000 active personnel and several hundred reservists, maintaining a balanced force of surface combatants, submarines, and support vessels.
+The South African Navy (SA Navy) is the naval warfare branch of the SANDF, responsible for defending South Africa's territorial waters, safeguarding maritime trade routes, supporting joint military operations, and contributing to regional maritime security and peacekeeping missions.
+The Navy consists of approximately 7,000 active personnel and several hundred reservists, it is headed by the Chief of the SA Navy.
+The principal naval bases and training establishments are: